 What Size of Septic Tank Do I Need?

-Westcon offers multiple models of septic systems and holding tanks.
-These models include a range of 700 gallon septic tanks to 3,000 gallons, depending on how big the building is.
-Septic holdings are also an option with sizes ranging from 800 gallons up to 10,000 gallons.
+Westcon offers multiple models of septic systems and holding tanks that range from 2649.79 litres (700 gallons) to 11,356.24 litres (3,000 gallons), depending on how big the home or building is.
+A holding tank is also an option with sizes ranging from 3028.33 litres (800 gallons) up to 37854.12 litres (10,000 gallons).